Chapter 5 R Coding Basics

 Good names for variables are short, sweet, and easy to type while also being somewhat descriptive.
 For example, let’s say you have an air pollution data set.
 A good name to assign the data set to would be airPol or air_pol, as these names tell us what is contained in the data set and are easy to type.
 A bad name for the data set would be airPollution_NOx_O3_June20_1968.
 While this name is much more descriptive than the previous names, it will take you a long time to type, and will become a bit of a nuisance when you have to type it 10+ times to refer to the data set in a single script.
 Please refer to the Style Guide found in Advanced R by H. Wickham for more information.

-Lastly, R evaluates code from top-to-bottom of your script.
+Lastly, R evaluates multiple lines of code one at a time, from top-to-bottom.
 So if you reference a variable it must have already been created at an earlier point in your script.
 For example:

 y + 1